 Additional Awards Gained(QSIS ELEMENT IS EMPTY)

-Top performing students are regularly awarded prizes and scholarships, such as the SWAN Prizes for best pieces of work on Gender, and the Foundation Scholarships. undergraduate work.
+Top performing students are regularly awarded prizes and scholarships, such as the SWAN Prize for the best piece of work on Gender, Foundation Scholarships and the Lockheed Foundation prizes.

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Degree Plus.
 It's what makes studying at Queen's University Belfast special.